sanjiv576/Kotha_Khojau/README.md

 # INTRODUCTION

-Kotha Khojau is a rental application which allows to find rooms/hostels/buildings/flats for room seekers .
+Kotha Khojau is a rental application which allows to find rooms/hostels/buildings/flats for room seekers.
+It also is a platform for posting spaces online for rent.
 This is a desktop-based application which is developed by using Swing for frontend and Java programming language and mySQL for the backend part. <br><br>

 # AIM